Case study no. 06

 He fixed every one of them within days.

-“Oh my God, they don’t really stack at all.
+“Oh man, they don’t really stack at all.
 I was like, what was I thinking.
 I cranked it out.
 I did it all at once.”

 Then we put the sixteen courses on the table at once.
 Not as products.
 As steps on a ladder.
 A free cheat sheet at the front door.
-Low-ticket bumps.
-Core courses.
-A flagship at the centre.
-A higher-tier personalised product attached to the flagship.
-The same library of work he had built across seven years was suddenly a path rather than a pile.
+Core courses with a flagship at the center.
+Then on to low-ticket bumps and a higher-tier personalized product attached to the flagship.
+The same library of work he’d built across seven years was suddenly a path rather than a pile.

 Pricing as a permission problem

 With real signal from his customers, we got to the conversation Jeff had been avoiding for seven years.
-The course catalogue sat at $77 to $127.
-Every other piece of evidence in the business said the work was worth more.
+The course catalog sat at $77 to $127.
+Every other piece of evidence in the business said his offer was worth more.
 His own customers had told him so.
-He had successfully raised his private-lesson rates years earlier when his wife pushed him to do it.
-He had never once raised the prices on his digital products.
+He’d successfully raised his private-lesson rates years earlier.
+He’d never once raised the prices on his digital products.

 “I used to be like addicted, I’m gonna raise your rates, and I’m like, yes, it feels so good.
 But I’ve never done it with this.
 So I feel like I’m probably ready to do it.”